 - a) Where the module aggregate mark is in the range 35%-39% and the mark for the stage is 45% or above, the student will be permitted to proceed to the next stage of study.
 The credits will be awarded. - b) Where the module aggregate mark is in the range 20%-34% and the mark for the stage is 40% or above, or the module aggregate mark is in the range 35%-39% and the mark for the stage is in the range 40%-44%, the student will be permitted to proceed to the next stage of study.
 However, the credits will not be awarded.
 Where a total of 30 credits have been failed the student will not be permitted to fail any more credits towards their award.
-Where a total of 15 credits have been failed, the student will only be able to fail 15 non-core credits in the future. - c) Where a student has not had three attempts at the assessment for the Stage, the Board will offer the student the choice of either undertaking reassessment in Stage One, or proceeding to Stage Two and undertaking the reassessment at the first opportunity, or proceeding to Stage Two carrying the fail. - d) Students will not be permitted to transfer to a course which regards the failed modules as core.
+Where a total of 15 credits have been failed, the student will only be able to fail 15 non-core credits in the future.
+Where a student has not had three attempts at the assessment for the Stage, the Board will offer the student the choice of either undertaking reassessment in Stage One or proceeding to Stage Two carrying the fail. - c) Students will not be permitted to transfer to a course which regards the failed modules as core.

-Note: For first Stage non-core modules it is not necessary for students to pass both the coursework and exam elements as long as the student has passed the overall module aggregate.
+Note: For first year non-core modules it is not necessary for students to pass both the coursework and exam elements as long as the student has passed the overall module aggregate.

-If the student fails the overall aggregate then s/he must undertake reassessment in the failed elements.
+If the student fails the overall aggregate in June then s/he must undertake reassessment in the failed elements.

-If the student passes the overall module aggregate for the non-core module but fails either the coursework or exam elements, the Exam Board should award the credit rather than requiring reassessment.
+If the student passes the overall module aggregate for the non-core module in June but fails either the coursework or exam elements, the Exam Board should award the credit rather than requiring reassessment.